kkm-horikawa/wagtail-html-editor/README.md

 ### Fullscreen Mode

-Click the expand button below the editor to enter fullscreen mode:
+Click the fullscreen button at the top-right of the editor:
-- Uses the full left panel (excluding preview area)
+- Uses the full left panel (preserves preview area)
-- "Done" button at the bottom to exit
+- Press ESC or click Exit button to return
-- ESC key also exits fullscreen
+- Smooth enter/exit animations

 ### Theme Support